 State Agencies | Online Services

-Headwater streams are the small swales, creeks and streams that are the origin of most rivers.
+Headwater streams are the small creeks, brooks, springs and ravines that are the origin of most rivers.
 These small streams join together to form larger streams and rivers or run directly into larger streams and lakes.
 Ohio EPA defines a headwater stream as a stream with a watershed less than or equal to 20 square miles.
 Many streams and drainage ways have a watershed of less than one square mile.
 We refer to these as “primary headwater” streams.
 These streams may be home to small fish, amphibians and invertebrates.

 If interested in attending a future training event, please fill out the Training Interest Form [Word Fill-in Form or PDF] and return it via email to email@example.com.

 Ohio EPA has prepared a set of fact sheets about primary headwater streams to promote a wider understanding of the value and importance of these waters.
 Local governments, soil and water conservation districts, watershed groups and others are encouraged to learn more and take a variety of steps to promote sound land use management and protection of primary headwater streams.

 The Importance and Benefits of Primary Headwater Streams

 This fact sheet discusses various areas relating to the importance of primary headwater streams including: the health of larger streams and rivers; sediment, nutrient, and flood control; wildlife habitat; and water and food supplies.

 Ohio EPA's Primary Headwater Stream Project: Key Findings

 This fact sheet illustrates and discusses the main categories of primary headwater streams.

 This fact sheet discusses why primary headwater streams should be protected from nonpoint source impacts, their relation to Ohio’s 319 program, and initiatives that promote improved management of these streams.